hound-search/hound/README.md

 * Go 1.3+

 ### Optional, Recommended Software
-* Rake (for building the binaries, not strictly required)
+* Make (for building the binaries, not strictly required)
 * nodejs (for the command line react-tools)

 Yup, that's it.
 You can proxy requests to the Go service through Apache/nginx/etc., but that's not required.